 A bizarrely efficient botnet cryptocurrency miner has been revealed by Symantec security experts.
 Besides its classic mining function, it has a feature of clipboard hijacking, thence comes the name of this malware – “Clipminer.”
 That feature alone has brought its developers approximately $1.7M.

-So, let’s begin with the insertion.
+Let’s begin with the insertion.
 The Trojan-carried WinRAR archive originates from untrustworthy software downloads and self-extracts to activate a downloader via an executable DLL with a CPL extension.
-The file establishes a connection to Tor, and thus the assembly of the miner goes on.
+The film establishes a connection to Tor, and thus the assembly of the miner goes on.
 When the system is not in use, the malware activates the XMRig miner.
-Such selectivity allows for keeping activity of the miner lowkey.
-The right time is when the movement of the mouse ceases, and no keystrokes are detected.
-If the targeted computer has a graphics processing unit, the malware will deploy a different mining program.
+Such selectivity allows for keeping the activity of the miner lowkey.
+The right time is when the movement of the mouse ceases and no keystrokes are detected.
+The malware will deploy a different mining program if the targeted computer has a graphics processing unit.

 The amount of $1.7M mentioned above includes the crypto passed through the so-called cryptocurrency tumblers, where coins from different places are being mixed so that it becomes impossible to trace whence they came.